Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 For knowledge distillation \emph{(KD)} we train a classification network that has two input channels, one for the RGB images and one for the keypoint masks.
 Once trained, we distill the output of that teacher network into our baseline Resnet101 as student model.

-Heteroscedastic dropout (\emph{h-dropout})~\cite{lambert2018deep} highlights how learning under privileged information can be implemented via a dropout regularization.
-We implemented this method in its original form and in conjunction with other attention-based methods (e.g., \cite{hu2019see}), but found that despite our best effort the noise injected into the fully connected layer made training of the attention maps unstable.
+Heteroscedastic dropout (\emph{h-dropout})~\cite{lambert2018deep} highlights how learning under privileged information can be implemented via a dropout regularization. {We implemented this method in its original form and} in conjunction with other attention-based methods (e.g., \cite{hu2019see}), but found that, despite our best effort, the noise injected into the fully connected layer made training {unstable for masked inputs with bounding boxes (as in the original implementation), and also with masked inputs around keypoints with different diameters.
+We show results with the keypoint annotation version, because it empirically performed better}.

-We also tested Attentional pooling for action recognition (\emph{AtnAction})~\cite{attentional_pooling_girdhar_NIPS2017} on our datasets.
-This method uses a low-rank bilinear approximation and takes one of the low-rank vectors as attention maps to encode the privileged information.
+We have also tested Attentional pooling for action recognition (\emph{AtnAction})~\cite{attentional_pooling_girdhar_NIPS2017} on our datasets.
+This method uses a low-rank bilinear approximation and takes one of the low-rank vectors as attention maps to encode the privileged information. {By default that method sets the rank to $L=768$, as we did not observed any significant effect when using larger values for $L$, so we kept the original value in all our experiments.}

 A main goal of our work is to learn classes for which we only have few training examples, so it is also related to few-shot learning.
 We test compositional \emph{FewShot} recognition~\cite{tokmakov2018learning}, which uses class-level labels to enforce compositionality (see Section~\ref{sec:related_work}).
 We use the same 5 random splits into base classes and novel classes as~\cite{tokmakov2018learning} and run our \emph{PrPool} network on them, uniformly sampling from the batches when creating a batch, in order to deal with the imbalance between novel and base classes.